jnzu2020/customerSystem/README.md

-# Customer Information Software
+# Customer Information Management System

-The customer information is a very simple Java project, it runs through the command line.
+The customer information management system is a very simple Java project, it runs through the command line.

 I did this project just to review the basic Java knowledge.